Conditional Relative Frequencies In Exercises 37–42, use the cont... | Study Prep in Pearson+

 1

-Step 2: Find the total number of U.S. adults ages 25 and over who are not high school graduates (row total).
-This will be used as the denominator in the calculation.
+Step 2: Find the total number of U.S. adults ages 25 and over who have a degree (row total).
+This will be used as the denominator for calculating the conditional relative frequency.

-Step 3: Find the number of unemployed individuals within the group of U.S. adults ages 25 and over who are not high school graduates (specific cell value in the contingency table).
-This will be used as the numerator in the calculation.
+Step 3: Extract the specific value from the contingency table that represents the number of U.S. adults ages 25 and over who have a degree and are not in the civilian labor force.
+This will be the numerator for the calculation.

-Step 4: Calculate the conditional relative frequency by dividing the number of unemployed individuals (numerator) by the total number of individuals in the row (denominator).
-Use the formula: .
+Step 4: Calculate the conditional relative frequency by dividing the numerator (number of individuals with a degree not in the civilian labor force) by the denominator (total number of individuals with a degree).
+Use the formula:

-Step 5: Convert the result into a percentage by multiplying the conditional relative frequency by 100.
-This percentage represents the proportion of U.S. adults ages 25 and over who are not high school graduates and are unemployed.
+Step 5: Convert the conditional relative frequency into a percentage by multiplying the result by 100.
+Use the formula:

 Verified video answer for a similar problem: